fspacheco/robot-program/ROS/lab-mobile-robot-ros.md

 ## Accessing the OS in the robot

-Use VNC or ssh.
+Use VNC or ssh (in the standard terminal or inside VSCode).

 ## Setting up a mounting point

 The ROS2 system is inside a Docker container.
+If you have a prompt command `pi@raspberrypi` you are outside the container.
+If the prompt command is `root@raspberrypi`, you are inside the container.

-If it is not activated, you can activate with `./ros2_humble.sh`.
+If the container is not activated, you can turn on with `./ros2_humble.sh`.
 What you write inside the container will disappear when you close it.
 So, the recommendation is to create a mounting point outside of the container that can be accessed inside it:

 - Add one line `-v /home/pi:/home/pi` in the file `ros2_humble.sh`, as shown in the image (line 12).
 - Rerun the container